shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Spawn experiments on branch __exp/spawner__.
 - Device screen size independance.
 Placing of components such as HUD bits with expanded playfield on larger devices.
 - Make this build on TVOS as well.
+Look at the button class and get the focus rings to work.

 ### DONE
+- User defaults and static configuration along with templates as a reminder.
+- Spawn experiments on branch __exp/spawner__.
 - Button experiments on branch __exp/buttons__.
 - Shader and explosion experiments on __exp/shaders__.
 - Touch joystick experiments on __exp/joystick__.